Weeton, North Yorkshire

-The village church is dedicated to St Barnabas.
+St Barnabas' Church, Weeton is the Anglican parish church.
 The architect was the leading Victorian Gothic Revivalist, George Gilbert Scott (designer of the Albert Memorial) and it was funded by the Earl of Harewood.
 The foundation stone was laid in 1851 by the Bishop of Ripon and construction was completed in 1852.
 The nearby parsonage was built in 1853.
-The first three vicars were the Rev. James Palmes, the Rev. T.H.
-Fearon and, from 1867, the Rev. Christopher Wybergh.
+The first three vicars were the Rev. James Palmes, the Rev. T. H. Fearon and, from 1867, the Rev. Christopher Wybergh.

 The village is the subject of a booklet by Joan Coombs.

-To the south east of Weeton, Rougemont Castle is an example of a well-preserved ringwork, located above the north bank of the River Wharfe, where the river turns in a right-angle at its confluence with Weeton Beck.
+To the south-east of Weeton, but in the neighbouring parish of Kirkby Overblow, Rougemont Castle is an example of a well-preserved ringwork, located above the north bank of the River Wharfe, where the river turns in a right-angle at its confluence with Weeton Beck.